 It’s increasingly the norm for software to be delivered ‘from the cloud’ as-a-service.
 Patches and updates are applied without IT having to worry about them, and those troublesome version upgrades are becoming a thing of the past.

-This also reduces the scale of, if not the need for, on premise infrastructure with.
+This also reduces the scale of, if not the need for, on premise infrastructure.
 For example, Microsoft Azure provides an attractive alternative to a DIY data centre – further reducing the management and support burden on IT.

 Now, the same sort of approach is coming to the PC, and from what I’ve been hearing I think we’re likely to see large-scale adoption.